Play The Hits: Exploring Salt Lake City's Iconic Sights

 2 Miles

 Salt Lake City’s grid system was laid shortly after the Mormon’s arrival.
 Thus, all roads lead to LDS Temple Square.
 Start here and witness the early industry of the settlers.
-Venturing uphill to the Utah State Capitol building, you’ll enjoy views of the city below (you can see the grid!) and then drop down into the protected natural area, City Creek Canyon, where you’ll walk along its bubbling creek in the undeveloped foothills.
+Venturing uphill to the Utah State Capitol building, you’ll enjoy views of the city below (you can see the grid!) and then drop down into the protected natural area, City Creek Canyon, where you’ll walk along its rolling creek in the undeveloped foothills.

 Art And Architecture